boundtotheearth/tp/docs/UserGuide.md

     ![TimerExample7](images/TimerExample7.png)

-8. The statistics panel (see [statistics](#statistics)) will also be updated to reflect the time that you have spent working on the
+8. The [statistics panel](#statistics) will also be updated to reflect the time that you have spent working on the project:
- project:

     ![TimerExample8](images/TimerExample8.png)